codesidian/Python-MissionChiefBot/README.md

  cd into the bots directory and run `bat run.sh`.
 This will force check any requirements and run the script for you.
 Ensure python is installed.

 ## Increase speed
-If you'd like to increase the speed of the bot, I would recommend running `generatemissions.bat` or run `generate.py` (located in the botfiles folder) before running the bot, this will cache/save all the missions it can find with requirements ready for the bot to read
+If you'd like to increase the speed of the bot, I would recommend running `generatemissions.bat` or run `generate.py` (located in the botfiles folder) before running the bot, this will cache/save all the missions it can find with requirements ready for the bot to read.

 ## Issues / Bugs / Errors